CP1401/Practicals/prac_06/README.md

 13 = N
 ```

-You may notice that the display of scores and grades are different in the first part compared to the second (random).
+You should notice that the display of scores and grades is different in the first part compared to the second (random).
-Remember **SRP** - that functions should do one thing.
+Remember **SRP** - functions should do one thing.
 So, it's not the function's job to format the score or the =/is,
-but rather it the function has ONLY ONE JOB and that's to... determine the grade.
+but rather, the function has ONLY ONE JOB and that's to... determine the grade.
 How the grade is used, printed, or whatever, is up to the code that calls this function.